Mixing, malnormal subgroups and cohomology in degree one: Introduction

 {\it Organisation of the paper.} \S{}\ref{smix} is mostly concerned with definitions (the various conditions of mixing, coefficients and WAP functions are introduced in \S{}\ref{ssmixmean}; the various notions of normality and their relations are discussed in \S{}\ref{ssqnorm}) and the proof of Theorem \ref{tmaln-t}.1 (\ie Theorem \ref{tteoptweak-t}) as it follows from fairly generic considerations. \S{}\ref{sredcoh} splits as follows: the notion of reduced cohomology and harmonic cocycles are done in \S{}\ref{ssharmcoc} (and generalised to Banach space in \ref{ssbanachrep}), further mixing conditions (finitarily coefficients in $\ell^p$) as well as their implications on harmonic functions are discussed in \S{}\ref{ssgrad}, and the fact that cocycles are ``virtual coboundary'' is dealt with in \S{}\ref{ssvirtcob}. \S{}\ref{scen} contains the proof of Theorem \ref{tcen-t}; it relies on \S{}\ref{ssmixmean}, \S{}\ref{ssharmcoc} and (tangentially) \S{}\ref{ssgrad}. \S{}\ref{slpcoh} contains the proof of Theorem \ref{tmaln-t} and Corollary \ref{tcortrico-c}; it relies on \S{}\ref{ssqnorm} and (most of) \S{}\ref{sredcoh}. \S{}\ref{sslprem} gives a very short introduction to $\ell^p$-cohomology and its application to unitary representation, \S{}\ref{ssbndval} is dedicated to proving the criterion of triviality in terms of being constant at infinity (and addresses some questions of $p$-parabolicity), \S{}\ref{sslpqnor} contains the proof of Corollary \ref{tcortrico-c} and \S{}\ref{sslpcor} investigates further examples and corollaries. \S{}\ref{sques} contains questions and open problems raised by the current investigation.

-{\it Acknowledgments:} The author would like to thank: M.~Bourdon, for many interesting comments and explaining to the author that relatively hyperbolic groups have a non-trivial $\ell^p$-cohomology for some $p\geq 1$; A.~Carderi, for pointing out the existence of intermediate notions of mixing (mildly mixing) and for explaining how to extend the proof of Theorem \ref{tvirtcoc-t} to the case of a group acting by measure preserving transformations on $(X,\mu)$; P.N.~Jolissaint, since part of the present work is a natural prolongation of a question we investigated in \cite{GJ}; D.~Osin, for pointing out that some acylindrically hyperbolic groups may have trivial $\ell^p$-cohomology for all $p \in [1,\infty[$; M.~Schmidt, for explaining the note on uniform transience \cite{KLSW} thus enabling to make a much more elegant proof of the ``trivial in reduced $\ell^p$-cohomology if and only if one value at infinity'' from \cite[\S{}4.2 and Corollary 4.1]{Go} (see Corollary \ref{tbndval-c}); A.~Valette, for various comments and references; and A.~Thom, for indicating that the q-normality is very useful tool to prove triviality of cocycles and pointing to \cite[\S{}5]{PT}.
+{\it Acknowledgments:} The author would like to thank: A.~Thom, for indicating that q-normality is a very useful tool to prove triviality of cocycles and pointing to \cite[\S{}5]{PT}; M.~Bourdon, for many interesting comments and explaining to the author that relatively hyperbolic groups have a non-trivial $\ell^p$-cohomology for some $p\geq 1$; A.~Carderi, for pointing out the existence of intermediate notions of mixing (mildly mixing) and for explaining how to extend the proof of Theorem \ref{tvirtcoc-t} to the case of a group acting by measure preserving transformations on $(X,\mu)$; P.N.~Jolissaint, since part of the present work is a natural prolongation of a question we investigated in \cite{GJ}; D.~Osin, for pointing out that some acylindrically hyperbolic groups may have trivial $\ell^p$-cohomology for all $p \in [1,\infty[$; M.~Schmidt, for explaining the note on uniform transience \cite{KLSW} thus enabling to make a much more elegant proof of the ``trivial in reduced $\ell^p$-cohomology if and only if one value at infinity'' from \cite[\S{}4.2 and Corollary 4.1]{Go} (see Corollary \ref{tbndval-c}); and A.~Valette, for various comments and references.

 The author would also like to thank Y.~Cornulier as well as D.~Holt and P.~de la Harpe for pointing out to litterature on the FC-centre and malnormal subgroups (respectively) via the website MathOverflow.